naina-bhalla/PIXEL_PERSONA/Final_assignment/240674_NainaBhalla/README.md

  ![multiple_faces_2](https://github.com/user-attachments/assets/ba0fda32-54a3-4866-b0b2-b193c0294ff3)

-## Live Detetction
+## Live Detection
-This part only runs on a local runtime using a jupyter notebook.
+This part only runs on a local runtime.
 It switches on the webcam and then detects the gender of the person on the live feed along with the probability of its prediction.